intelligenia/yasag/README.md

 ## Development

 * at least Node.js 8 is needed
-* this project is a branch of `swagger-angular-generator` (https://github.com/jnwltr/swagger-angular-generator), so YASAG could not exists without the initial help of Jan Walter
+* this project is a fork of `swagger-angular-generator` (https://github.com/jnwltr/swagger-angular-generator), so YASAG could not exist without the initial help of Jan Walter

 ### _Pull requests are welcome!_